 Eva Herrmannová recounted her musical activities in Theresienstadt, such as her audition for conductor Rafael Schächter.

 Alexander Fried voiced songs that helped him to preserve pre-camp memories, including Slovak songs he secretly led in Sachsenhausen.

 Robert Levin was the leading Jewish classical musician in Norway before the war.
-His wife Solveig recounted his escape to Sweden, and his work to rebuild Norwegian music culture after the war.
+His wife Solveig recounted their escape to Sweden, and Levin's work to rebuild Norwegian music culture after the war.

 Artist Helga Weiss described Theresienstadt beautification prior to the 1944 Red Cross visit.
 Her accounts include her drawings and book–Helga's Diary: A Young Girl's Account of Life in a Concentration Camp.